 2. The Role of Craft in “Show, Don’t Tell” Writing

-Like all writing, exploratory or “Show, don’t tell” writing is built on the fundamentals of all good writing.
+“Show, don’t tell” is built on the craft fundamentals of good creative writing.
 These fundamentals help us write clearly and vividly in any genre.

 Beyond these fundamentals, in creative writing in particular, engaging with literary devices is a crucial element of craft.
 It is these literary devices that let you show things like moods, patterns, associations, and multiple meanings.